Classical Combinatorial Optimization Scaling for Random Ising Models on 2D Heavy-Hex Graphs: Methods

 All of the decision variables in the Ising models are spins $z_i \in \{+1, -1\}$.
 Each heavy-hex graph can be described as a set of edges $E$ and vertices $V$; $G=(V,E)$. $|V|$ is the number of nodes which we will typically denote as $n$ to define the system size.
 Given a vector of spins $z = (z_1, \ldots, z_{n}) \in \{ +1,-1\}^n$, the cost function is defined as

 Typically we will refer to the cost value for a given sample as the energy, where the goal is to minimize the energy.
 Every heavy-hex graph is a bipartite graph that has vertices $V = \{1,\ldots,n\}$ and can be uniquely bipartitioned as $V = V_2 \sqcup V_3$ with $E\subset V_2\times V_3$, where $V_i$ has vertices of greatest degree $i$. $W$ is the set of vertices $l$ in $V_2$ that have degree $2$ and the neighbors are $n_1(l)$ and $n_2(l)$. $d_v$, $d_{i,j}$, and $d_{l,n_1(l),n_2(l)}$ are the linear, quadratic and cubic coefficients.
 The Ising model coefficients $d$ are randomly drawn from $\{+1, -1\}$ with probability $0.5$.
-In this study we examine the computational hardness of ground-state finding for both the Ising models with and without the geometrically local cubic terms.
+This type of Ising model could be considered a type of sparse $\pm J$ model~\cite{PhysRevLett.92.117202, PhysRevLett.107.047203}.
+In this study we examine the computational hardness of ground-state finding for the Ising models with and without the geometrically local cubic terms.

-The primary classical solver that will be used in this study is the commercial Gurobi optimization software \cite{gurobi} - which is not a specific algorithm, but rather a piece of software that uses a variety of techniques \cite{achterberg2020presolve, achterberg1u2014multi, bixby1999mip, gu2000sequence, branch_cut_numerics}, such as branch-and-bound, and is designed to deterministically find an optimal solution, with a provable optimality gap so that it can be guaranteed there exists no better variable assignment (given sufficient compute time).
+The primary classical solver that will be used in this study is the commercial Gurobi optimization software \cite{gurobi} - which is not a single algorithm, but rather a piece of software that uses a variety of techniques \cite{achterberg2020presolve, achterberg1u2014multi, bixby1999mip, gu2000sequence, branch_cut_numerics}, such as branch-and-bound, and is designed to deterministically find an optimal solution, with a provable optimality gap so that it can be guaranteed there exists no better variable assignment (given sufficient compute time).
 Gurobi is not restricted to solving only discrete optimization problems, but here we use it to solve these discrete optimization problems where the variable states or either $-1$ or $+1$.

-Gurobi does not directly handle higher order terms in the objective function polynomial, and therefore they must be structured so as to be compatible with the software.
+Gurobi does not directly handle higher order terms in the objective function polynomial where the variable states are strictly spins ${+1, -1}$, and therefore they must be structured so as to be compatible with the software.
 We utilize two different formulation techniques to address the cubic terms and obtain global optimal solutions of the optimization problems: